wsjcpp/wsjcpp-validators/README.md

 }
 ```

-## Example for yuor implementations
+## Example for your implementations

 ``` cpp
 class WSJCppValidatorUUID : public WSJCppValidatorStringRegexpBase {